 For Deferred Action and Childhood Arrivals (DACA) recipients and adjustment of status applicants, the U.S. government makes provision for a travel document called Advance Parole.
-Advance Parole allows immigrants based in the United States to be able to travel abroad while in status or while waiting for U.S. Citizenship and Immigration Service (USCIS) to process their paperwork.
+Advance Parole allows immigrants based in the United States to travel abroad while in status or while waiting for U.S. Citizenship and Immigration Service (USCIS) to process their paperwork.
 If you have DACA or are applying for adjustment of status, your approved Advance Parole document will serve the same purpose as a U.S. visa, allowing re-entry to the United States upon returning.
-In this article, we explain Advance Parole and how to get it and then highlight some of the risks involved in traveling to the United States on Advance Parole.
+In this article, we explain Advance Parole, how to get it, and highlight some of the risks involved in traveling back to the United States on Advance Parole.

 Advance Parole is a travel document allowing you to leave and return to the United States while waiting for legal status without jeopardizing your green card application.
 Advance Parole is relevant if you are applying for DACA or adjusting status as a refugee, asylee, or other eligible applicant.
 For DACA recipients, Advance Parole is important for maintaining DACA status even while abroad.
 With this re-entry permit, you can appear at any U.S. port of entry to request parole.
 When border patrol officials grant your parole request, then you can enter the United States legally.

 Advance Parole provides a path to re-entry, but it does not guarantee your re-entry into the United States.
 The U.S. immigration official at the port of entry will make that decision.
 U.S. Citizenship and Immigration Services (USCIS) grants Advance Parole documents that are valid for one year.
 You can take trips outside the United States for as long as your Advance Parole document remains valid.
 On your trips, Advance Parole will serve as a replacement for a U.S. visa.
 However, you still need your foreign passport to travel.